 Gas heaters are perfect for homeowners who need to heat their pools rapidly.
 They’re also capable of maintaining any temperature, no matter the weather.
-These pool heaters are ideal if you’re not using your pool very often but don’t want to wait forever for it to heat up when you do.
+These pool heaters are ideal if you’re not using your swimming pool very often but don’t want to wait forever for it to heat up when you do.

-Hayward, Jandy, and Raypak heaters are popular, trustworthy models, so it’s wise to compare heaters to other gas-powered options when you shop around.
+Hayward, Jandy, and Raypak heaters are popular, trustworthy models, so it’s wise to compare pool heaters to other gas-powered options when you shop around.

 You’ll need to consider your elevation when you buy a gas heater.
-If you’re in a higher altitude area, some gas heaters won’t operate.
-You’ll also want to consider which type of gas your heater will use — natural gas or propane.
+If you’re in a higher altitude area, some gas pool heaters won’t operate.
+You’ll also want to consider which type of gas your pool heater will use — natural gas or propane.

 While the current price of heat pump pool heaters is usually higher than gas heaters, their lower operating costs offset this uptick in price.
-With the right maintenance, these heaters are more efficient and often last longer than gas heaters.
+With the right maintenance, these swimming pool heaters are more efficient and often last longer than gas heaters.
 Heat pumps are often best for milder climates but work well in warm climates under the right conditions.